gsun1729/KnnKmeans/README.md

 <p>
 <b>Figure 5:</b> The site at which the maximum orthogonal distance occurs is marked by the highest peak in this plot.
 This iteration was run with categories 4 and 12 with a window of size 14.

 The optimal number of clusters (k<sub>O</sub>) were then used to cluster each window.
 Because  k<sub>O</sub> varies window to window, comparison between windows is achieved by evaluating the minimum path distance between the cluster centroids, and for two dimensional cases, the area encapsulated by the centroids.
+On the first iteration, centroid locations are selected using the Forgy method; and adjusted accordingly.
+With each advancement of the window, the previous window's centroids are fed as initial centroids into the next K-means iteration to allow for continuity of centroid migration.
+If the optimal number of clusters is less than the number of existing centroids, centroids will be randomly selected for removal.
+Likewise, if the optimal number of clusters is greater, additional centroids will be selected from the existing dataset via the Forgy method.

 ## Operation
 This program runs primarily off of fitbit data.
 This can be obtained by downloading a .csv file of fitbit data [here](http://fitbit-export.azurewebsites.net/).
 A sample input datafile has been included in the directory [here](https://github.com/gsun1729/Optimized-Kmeans/blob/master/sample_data.csv)